emrdgrmnci/Food/README.md

 #### WARNING!
 ---
 Back-end services of this project were in my friend's company server.
-I try to move back-end system to Firebase and Realm databases.
+I tried to move back-end system to Firebase and Realm databases.
 Finally I made a local json file and fetched datas from there!!!
 ---

-<h5>This native iOS project is my graduate project</h5>
+<h3>This native iOS project is my graduate project</h3>

 <p float="left">
   <img src="ScreenImages/LaunchScreen.png" width="150" height= "300"/>&nbsp;